ArekSredzki/electron-release-server/README.md

 ## Advisory Notices
 **IMPORTANT:**
+- Version `2.0.0` updates many packages, most importantly to SailsJS 1.x.x.
+At a bare minimum, you must rename `connections` to `datastores` in your `config/local.js` file.
+You may need to make further changes depending on how significantly you have customized the project.
 - The release of Angular `1.6.0` has broken all `electron-release-server` versions prior to `1.4.2`.
 Please use the instructions under the `Maintenance` heading below to update your fork!
 Sorry for the inconvenience.
 - Since release `1.5.0` several models have changed to accommodate new features.
 Please use the instructions under [Migration](docs/database.md#migration) to update your database!
 Sorry for the inconvenience.